ai-systems-today/ai-systems.today.github.io/content/docs/support/index.md

 An e-commerce company needed to update its recommendation engine regularly to stay ahead of the competition.

 **Solution:**
-The support team at AI Systems Today developed a change management strategy to facilitate the adoption of new recommendation engine features.
+The support team at AI SYSTEMS TODAY developed a change management strategy to facilitate the adoption of new recommendation engine features.

 **Implementation:**
 - Conducted a needs assessment to understand feature requirements.